thattomperson/rowan/README.md

 # Rowan
-Pokemon evolution tree for Pokémon and Pokécord
+Pokémon evolution tree for Pokémon and Pokécord

 ## Commands
 - r!help
-- r!evolutions <pokemon name or id>
+- r!evolutions <pokémon name or id>
-- r!evo <pokemon name or id> # alias for evolutions
+- r!evo <pokémon name or id> # alias for evolutions
 - r!fact
 More to come

 ## Why?
-I was sick of going to Bulbapedia to find out when my newly cought pokemon will evolve.
+I was sick of going to Bulbapedia to find out when my newly cought pokémon will evolve.

 If you have any suggestions or bug reports go and chuck them as an issue on [Github](https://github.com/thattomperson/rowan/issues) or Join us on our [discord](https://discord.gg/wA9zAff) for other fun Pokémon themed bots